jlalovi/frontend-coding-test/README.md

 ## Statement

-Build a calendar with days & categories.
+Build a calendar with days & events.

 - From the sidebar, you should be able to create a new event.
 When an event is created, it will be assigned a random colour (getRandomColor function).
 - From the event list, you should be able to edit an event by clicking on its name.